2021 Pre-Camp Requirements

 - Restrict your child’s activities outside the house to only the essential activities (such as school).
 Please remind all household members to eliminate any unnecessary risks.

 Within 7 days before camp:

 Get your COVID PCR test.
-Remember, you must arrive at camp with a negative PCR test that is no older than five days (and find out how long it will take to get your results, so you get them before arrival!).
+Remember, you must arrive at camp with a negative PCR test that is no older than seven days (and find out how long it will take to get your results, so you get them before arrival!).
 Once tested: